-CONCACAF, also known as The Confederation of North, Central America and Caribbean Association Football, is a privately owned entity headquartered in Mexico.
-Founded in 1961 and employing approximately 220 individuals, the organization reported $135.1M in revenue as of 2024.
-As a tier 1 media tech buyer primarily focused on spectator sports, the entity functions as one of FIFA's six continental governing bodies for association football.
-It represents 41 member associations across North America, including the Caribbean and Central America.
-The confederation is responsible for organizing competitions for national teams and clubs, alongside conducting the World Cup and Women's World Cup qualifying tournaments.
+CONCACAF, also known as The Confederation of North, Central America and Caribbean Association Football, is a privately owned continental governing body for association football headquartered in Mexico.
+Founded in 1961, it operates with approximately 220 employees and reported $135.1M in revenue as of 2024.
+Functioning as a tier 1 media tech buyer, CONCACAF serves as one of FIFA's six continental governing bodies for association football, with its 41 member associations representing countries and territories mainly in North America, including the Caribbean and Central America.
+The confederation organizes competitions for national teams and clubs, and conducts the World Cup and Women's World Cup qualifying tournaments.

 2024 Revenue